 Bicolor Ragdoll | This pattern has a symmetrical inverted V in the mask.
 The whole back will be colored, while the front and back legs will be white with a white strip on the cat’s underside. |

-Colorpointed | With this pattern, the cat will have colored markings on its points – the paws, ears, tail and face.
-Nose leather and paw prints are also pigmented, matching the points. |
+Colorpoint | With this pattern, the cat will have colored markings on its points – the paws, ears, tail, and face.
+In addition, nose leather and paw prints are also pigmented, matching the points. |

-Van | Cats with a van pattern will only have darker points across the ears, mask and tail, which will be well defined from the rest of the white fur.
+Van | Cats with a van pattern will only have darker points across the ears, mask, and tail, which will be well-defined from the rest of the white fur.
 Pads and noses will be pink. |

-Mitted | Ragdolls with a mitted pattern have well-defined color on the legs, ears, mask and tail.
+Mitted | Ragdolls with a mitted pattern have well-defined colors on the legs, ears, mask, and tail.
 However, the front feet and back legs around the hocks will be white, as will the belly. |

 More Controversial Ragdoll Color Patterns